2

 Sole tends to use more or less the same console design for a lot of their treadmills and this happens to be the case when it comes to the F63 and F65.

-Both treadmills come with the same 10 workout programs, which includes 6 preset profiles, 2 heart rate guided workouts, and 2 customer user workouts.
+Both treadmills come with the same 10 workout programs, which includes 7 preset profiles, 2 custom user workouts, and a manual mode.

 Speaking of heart rates, both treadmills are compatible with strap monitors for more accurate readings during workouts.